-At the end of King Lear, King Lear along with a slew of other characters dies.
-He doesn’t die from poison or the painful blade of a sword; he dies on his own, but what exactly does he die of?
+At the end of King Lear, King Lear, along with a slew of other characters, dies.
+He doesn’t die from poison or the painful blade of a sword; he dies by default, but what exactly does he die of?
 The general concensus will tell you he dies of a broken heart, but if we examine closely the text, it may paint a slightly different picture:

 “Lend me a looking-glass;

 If that her breath will mist or stain the stone,

 Lear is in the initial stage of grief, denial.

 Kent can’t believe the way things have unfolded as he questions: “Is this the promised end?”
 King Lear then continues with this theme of denial as he thinks he believes he sees the feather he’s holding over Cordelia’s lifeless face flitter:

 “This feather stirs; she lives! if it be so,